 A passing score on a subject-area test will remain valid for a period of five (5) years.
 After five years have elapsed and if a certificate or endorsement has not yet been issued, a teacher candidate for certification will be required to retake the test until a passing score is achieved.

 There is no limit to the number of times you may retake any MTTC test.
-However, according to the Michigan Department of Education administrative codes, any test (or subtest, in the case of Professional Readiness Exam (PRE)) "may continue to be retaken until passed but, after the fourth failure and every subsequent failure, the individual must seek academic counseling from college/university staff in an attempt to overcome testing deficiencies."
+However, according to the Michigan Department of Education administrative codes, any test "may continue to be retaken until passed but, after the fourth failure and every subsequent failure, the individual must seek academic counseling from college/university staff in an attempt to overcome testing deficiencies."

 The Michigan Department of Education has a more detailed on-line document.